coderholic/pyradio/README.md

 Adding the ***-d*** option to the command line will instruct **PyRadio** to enter *Debug mode*, which means that it will print debug messages to a file.
 This file will always reside in the user's home directory and will be named *pyradio.log*.

-In case of a bug or a glitch, please include this file to the issue you will [open in github](https://github.com/coderholic/pyradio/issues).
+In case of a bug or a glitch, please include this file to the issue you will [open at github](https://github.com/coderholic/pyradio/issues).

+## Reporting bugs

+When a bug is found, please do report it by [opening an issue at github](https://github.com/coderholic/pyradio/issues), as already stated above.

+In you report you should, at the very least, state your **pyradio version**, **python version** and **method** of installation (built from source, AUR, snap, whatever).

+It would be really useful to include **~/pyradio.log** in your report.

+To create it, enter the following commands in a terminal:

+    $ rm ~/pyradio.log
+    $ pyradio -d

+Then try to reproduce the bug and exit **pyradio**.

+Finally, include the file produced in your report.